amnemonic/MacroSilicon/README.md

 ## HID Endpoint
-Communication with device is performed by sending and receiving HID feature reports with `reporId==0`.
+Communication with device is performed by sending and receiving HID feature reports with `reportId==0`.
 Out of the box it is possible to read EEPROM memory and 8051 XDATA.
-However BertoldVdb's shown that is possible to extend these capabilites by patching orginal firmware.
+However BertoldVdb shown that is possible to extend these capabilites by patching orginal firmware.

 ### Read EEPROM (0xE5)
-Buffers size: 9 bytes
+ - Buffers size: 9 bytes ( 1 byte for report ID=0 and 8 bytes of data)
+ - Applies only to MS2109

 SetFeature buffer:
 ```